Aptima® Trichomonas Vaginalis Test (ATV)

 The most common curable STI

-Despite being the most common curable STI, Trichomonas vaginalis (TV) is as prevalent as Chlamydia (CT) and gonorrhea (NG) combined.1 The latest CDC estimates reported more than 26 million new sexually transmitted infections and 6.9 million incidences from Trichomoniasis.1 Many different conditions may cause symptoms similar to TV, and co-infections can be common, making accurate diagnosis imperative for effective TV treatment.2-9
+Despite being the most common curable STI, Trichomonas vaginalis (TV) is as prevalent as Chlamydia (CT) and Gonorrhea (NG) combined.1 The latest CDC estimates reported more than 26 million new sexually transmitted infections in 2018, which includes 6.9 million incidences from trichomoniasis.1 Many different conditions may cause symptoms similar to TV, and co-infections can be common, making accurate diagnosis imperative for effective TV treatment.2-9

 similar-symptoms-img